 The Singapore campus of James Cook University has grown significantly since 2003.
-We have a dynamic alumni community both in Singapore and the region which we hope to effectively engage on a regular basis.
+We have a dynamic alumni community both in Singapore and in the region which we engage with on a regular basis.

 Are you a James Cook University graduate who is keen - To stay in touch with University friends? - To network with peers in the same discipline or industry? - To be in touch with latest professional trends & developments? - To participate and organise occasional events? - To contribute to society through meaningful voluntary work?

 Then setting up your own Alumni Network might be just the thing to get your teeth into and it takes just 3 simple steps to get things going:

 It takes just 3 like minded graduates and a JCU staff member (to provide support) to start the formation of a “Network” based on either geographical location, or on a subject, discipline or professional interest